 Located just to the north of Monterey, Seaside is sometimes overlooked by visitors who tend to head toward its more popular neighbor.
-In Seaside, you can fill your day with a diverse range of outdoor activities and delicious dining options.
-Seaside is home to Fort Ord National Monument, a beautiful stretch of rolling hills and over 83 miles of trails.
+This coastal town offers a diverse range of outdoor activities and delicious dining options.
+Seaside is home to Fort Ord National Monument, a beautiful stretch of rolling hills and more than 83 miles of trails.
 It's a favorite for mountain bikers, but it's also perfect for a relaxing stroll.

 For a full day of outdoor fun, hit the links at Bayonet and Black Horse, two challenging golf courses that offer stunning bay views.
-Ready for a relaxing meal after a day outdoors?
-Then get ready for a big authentic Italian meal at Gusto, some of the most delicious Italian food on the peninsula.
+Finish the day off with a big authentic Italian meal at Gusto, some of the most delicious Italian food on the peninsula.